AionSystem/AI-CONSTITUTION/README.md

 **"I found a real bug or gap.
 What do I do?"**
 Open a GitHub issue or email the author.
 Substantive critiques are welcome.
 The falsification protocol is built into the Constitution — a genuine demonstrated failure is a contribution toward v2.3.
 That is not a loophole.
 It is the point.

 ---

+## In Response to Common Critiques

+- **"Not production-ready"** — Correct.
+This is a specification and reference implementation.
+Production hardening requires platform-specific integrations (`HarmDetector`, `ConsentOracle`, etc.).
+- **"Zero adoption"** — Correct.
+Stage 0 by design.
+Adoption requires a platform willing to implement the constitutional stack.
+- **"License contradiction"** — Clarified above.
+The spec is frozen; the engine code is forkable under AGPL.
+- **"Regex screening is primitive"** — It is a baseline.
+Replace with your own classifier via the `HarmDetector` protocol.
+- **"~22% of tests don't pass"** — The failing tests are stubs for external platform integrations, not failures in constitutional logic.
+100% of constitutional logic tests pass.
+- **"No enforcement mechanism"** — Cryptographic audit logs + nullification registry.
+Same model as PCI DSS — reputational but effective.

+---